 Got blueberries?
 There at an excellent price right now.
 When October brings half-pints of blueberries for $5 and more, you’ll be sorry you didn’t enjoy more of these during peak blueberry season.

-So enjoy all the blueberry and mixed fruit salads, cocktails and pies.
-But also try the little blue orbs in:
+So enjoy all the blueberry and mixed fruit salads, cocktails, and pies.
+Here are some of our recipes to include blueberries in every meal.

 plain, blueberry and vanilla yogurt

 Blueberries (Vaccinium corymbosum) are one of the few fruit species native* to North America and unknown in Europe: perennial flowering plants with indigo-colored berries.
 Also included in the Vaccinium genus are cranberries, bilberries, and grouseberries.

 Vaccinum is a member of the Ericaceae family, which also includes the huckleberry (the most common in the U.S. is the black huckleberry, Gaylussacia baccata) and popular non-edibles including azalea, rhododendron, and various common heaths and heathers.

 Blueberries are called by different names, including bilberry, cowberry, farkleberry, and sparkleberry.